codebar/tutorials/php/lesson1/tutorial.md

 > PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.

 Well what does this mean?
-It is very easy to build dynamic websites using **PHP** as the server-side language, which generates **html**.
+It is very easy to build dynamic websites using **PHP** as the server-side language, which generates **HTML**.

 ## What does PHP look like?

-A simple help world application would look like the following:
+A simple Hello World application would look like the following:

 *File: index.php*
 ```php